espenfl/t4me/docs/examples.rst

    transport_use_analytic_scattering: True

-Use spherical and analytic models for the electron scattering.
+Use parabolic and analytic models for the electron scattering.

 ::